Evaluating gesture generation in a large-scale open challenge: The GENEA Challenge 2022: Limitations

 \subsubsection{Visualisation}

 The gesture visualisation used in the challenge has several limitations.
 Some are dictated by the data, and some are deliberate choices to, e.g., reduce complexity.
 The result is a virtual character that, whilst representative of typical gesture-generation visualisations, lacks both skin deformations and many human communication channels, such as gaze, facial expression, and lip motion.
-Whilst the absence of such features can help focus attention on the body motion currently being studied, it does also lead to a less human-like overall impression for the character.
-Our evaluation also deliberately obscured some aspects of motion, e.g., by clipping the view so as to not show potential foot sliding and (for the upper-body tier) fixing the legs of the virtual character, which is innately unnatural.
-We think future challenges should consider incorporating additional communication channels, e.g., facial features on a 3D mesh, to improve the realism of the virtual characters and the produced gestures.
+Whilst the absence of such features can help focus attention on the body motion currently being studied, it does also lead to a less human-like character appearance overall.
+Our evaluation also deliberately obscured some aspects of motion, e.g., by cropping the view so as to not show potential foot sliding and (for the upper-body tier) fixing the legs of the virtual character, which is innately unnatural.
+Future challenges should consider incorporating additional communication channels, e.g., facial features on a 3D mesh, to improve the realism of the virtual characters and their gestures.

 Aside from limitations on what agent behaviours are visualised and how, the interlocutor from the recorded conversations is missing entirely in both modelling and visualisation.
 This was a deliberate choice to not increase the complexity of the challenge too much, but the absence of such information prevents us from assessing interlocutor-dependent aspects of motion such as proxemics and behavioural alignment.
 (We deliberately excluded turn taking, back channels, and listening behaviour from the subjective evaluation, since these are likely to look odd without seeing both sides of the conversation.)
 Future challenges may opt to include information about both conversation parties in the evaluation, so that study participants can be interlocutor-aware in their responses.
 However, any increases in complexity, whether due to adding additional inputs or output modalities, should be performed one step at a time, so that it is more clear which findings relate to which aspect of the complex problem that is gesture generation.